hnvy/blog-1/software/vim/logs/vim_1_logs.md

 # E#4 (10/05/2021) - a clipboard dilemma.
 * `GTs`:
-    * I noticed that pressing `p` whilst in Visual mode, does not actually paste the content which I copied outside of Vim.
+    * I noticed that pressing `p` whilst in Normal mode, does not actually paste the content which I copied outside of Vim.
 In other words, Vim seems to have its own unique clipboard (which, according to the internet, is called a "register").
 Awesome!
     * I have finished going through `vimtutor` twice now.
 The first time was on 23/04/2021 and the second time was on 25/04/2021.
 The problem is that I keep forgetting some of the commands due to the lack of use.
     * Fun fact: this entry was written using Vim.
 * Time spent: 30